 The law makes your employer responsible for PRSI, though you may have to pay an employee's share.
 The amount of PRSI paid by you and your employer depends on your social insurance class.
 Your social insurance class is in turn determined by your earnings and the type of work you do.
 You can find more information in our document on social insurance classes.

 Your employer deducts your PRSI contribution directly from your wages.
-It is then collected by the Revenue Commissioners and a record of your contributions is kept by both your employer and the Department of Social Protection.
+It is then collected by Revenue and a record of your contributions is kept by both your employer and the Department of Social Protection.
 Under the Payment of Wages Act 1991, you must be given a pay slip when you are paid.
-The PRSI deducted should be noted on your pay slip.
+The PRSI contribution deducted should be noted on your pay slip.

 Your employer also pays PRSI contributions for you.
-This money (contribution) is not deducted from your pay.
-It is your employer's contribution to the National Social Insurance Fund.
+This contribution is not deducted from your pay.
+It is your employer's contribution to the Social Insurance Fund.
 Again, this is collected by Revenue and a record of the contribution is kept by the Department of Social Protection.
 The Department publishes information for employers - Employers' guide to the Pay-Related Social Insurance (PRSI) contribution system - SW 3